 Managers may be expected to include investment grade bonds as a "safe haven" if the price of the asset types listed above appears high.
-However, we are not targeting strategies that have a persistent holding in investment grade corporate bonds, as this will reduce the target level of return.
+However, we are not targeting strategies that have a persistent holding in investment grade corporate bonds, as this will reduce the target level of return (as is the case for the current JPMorgan mandate).

-Some managers may make small allocations to distressed debt to further enhance returns, although these are typically small given the opportunistic nature of this market.
+Some managers may make small allocations to distressed debt to further enhance returns, although these are typically small as they are illiquid strategies.
 The Fund already has an allocation to distressed debt, but given it would form a small part of any multi-credit mandate and there would be a high level of stock specific diversification, we do not consider this to be of any concern.